 The Difference Between Relevant and Reliable

-An HR team added an AI assistant to its employee help portal.
+An HR team discovered this the hard way after deploying an AI assistant on their employee help portal.
 Benefits questions came in as tickets.
 The assistant pulled from the handbook, drafted a reply, and when the case looked routine, it sent the answer and closed the ticket without a person in the loop.
+Then an employee on a grandfathered plan asked whether a procedure was covered.
+The document was current.
+The language was in the knowledge base — for the grandfathered cohort, coverage was case-by-case and should go to HR.
+The assistant still applied the standard-plan rule and closed the ticket.

 The team kept funding prompt work.
 The override rate didn’t move.

 The model didn’t retrieve the right page.
 The source was incomplete.
 The prompt wasn’t specific enough.
 The answer drifted away from the document.
 Those are relevance problems.
-They are real, and when you have one, the fix is straightforward: improve the source material, improve retrieval, improve the prompt, improve the structure around the context window.
+They are real, and when you have one, the fix is straightforward: improve the source material, improve retrieval, improve the prompt, and improve the structure around the context window.

 But many enterprise AI systems fail for a different reason.
 The model had access to the relevant information.
 It more or less understood the question.
 What failed was the surrounding system’s ability to produce the right outcome when the answer depended on exceptions, routing, judgment, or business rules that should never have been left to a language model in the first place.